Do you want to create a logo? Launch Illustrator now!

 Type objects created in Illustrator 10 and earlier are uneditable until you update them for use in later versions.
 After you update you have access to all the text features in Illustrator CS5 and later releases, such as paragraph and character styles, optical kerning, and full OpenType® font support.

 To update the text without creating a copy, select the type object and choose Type > Legacy Text > Update Selected Legacy Text.
-Alternatively, select a type tool and click in the text that you want to update, or double-click the text that you want to update using the Selection tool.
-Then click Update.

 If you create a copy of legacy text when you update it, you can use the following commands: